Betung Kerihun National Park: Topography and ecology

 Betung Kerihun National Park is hilly and mountainous, with altitudes ranging from 150 m to almost 1800 m.
 The topography is characterized by steep slopes, with more than half of the park area having slopes over 45%.
 The highest peaks are Mount Kerihun (1790 m) and Mount Lawit (1767 m).
 The park is located at the headwaters of the Kapuas River.

 The park largely consists of two ecoregions, Borneo montane rain forests, which covers about 2/3 of the area, and Borneo lowland rain forests.

 Flora and fauna

-In the lowland forests the dominant emergent trees are dipterocarp species, which are replaced at higher altitude with oaks (Quercus and Lithocarpus ssp.) and chestnut trees (Castanopsis ssp.).
+In the lowland forests the dominant emergent trees are dipterocarp species, which are replaced at higher elevations with oaks (Quercus) species of Lithocarpus and Castanopsis.
 At least 97 species of orchid and 49 species of palm have been identified in the Park.

 The fauna of the park is rich, with 300 species of bird (25 endemic to Borneo), at least 162 fish species and at least 54 mammals.
 The park is home to endangered Bornean orangutan and seven other primate species: Müller's Bornean gibbon, white-fronted surili, maroon leaf monkey, southern pig-tailed macaque, crab-eating macaque, Sunda slow loris and Horsfield's tarsier.